Skip to main content

 • stability

-• “The game is surprisingly bug free for the level of complexity involved, which is refreshing compared to similar games that are a buggy mess.
-It's well optimized and runs great on a wide range of hardware, from low-end to high-end PCs.”
+• “The game is surprisingly bug free for the level of complexity involved, which is refreshing coming from similar games that are a buggy slop fest.”

 • grinding

-• “It's not an afterthought, it's important to the game, it's not tedious nor does it take too much of your time to do 'chores'.”
+• “It's not an afterthought; it's important to the game, and it's not tedious nor does it take too much of your time to do 'chores'.”

 • music

-The music in the game is widely praised for its immersive, atmospheric, and high-quality soundtrack that enhances exploration, combat, and overall world-building, often drawing comparisons to titles like The Witcher 3, Skyrim, and Red Dead Redemption 2.
-While most players find the music fitting and emotionally engaging, some note repetitiveness, occasional lack of variety, and certain intrusive tracks (such as shop music) as minor drawbacks.
-Overall, the soundtrack is considered a standout aspect that significantly contributes to the game's compelling and enjoyable experience.
+The music in the game is widely praised for its immersive, atmospheric quality that complements the stunning visuals and vast open world, often drawing comparisons to The Witcher 3 and Elder Scrolls soundtracks.
+While some find the soundtrack exceptional and emotionally engaging, others note occasional repetitiveness, lack of memorable themes, or annoying looping in shops and menus.
+Overall, the score is considered a strong asset that enhances exploration and combat, contributing significantly to the game's immersive experience.

 • atmosphere

-• “- Motion capture for many characters destroys atmosphere with over-the-top, third-rate acting.”
+• “- motion capture from hell for many characters; it destroys atmosphere with over-the-top, third-rate acting.”

 • “Plus, the game has huge problems with lighting, which often ruins the atmosphere.”